-In the field of environmental monitoring technologies, optical sensors for in situ investigations play a particularly important role as they provide high sensitivity, fast response times and high selectivity.
-In particular, at the IREA optoelectronics laboratories fiber-optic sensors based on Brillouin's stimulated scattering have been developed.
-They allow monitoring deformations and temperatures over distances up to tens of kilometers.
-This enables to realize extensive monitoring networks, demonstrating in recent years huge potentialities in monitoring the structural integrity of buildings and large transport infrastructures, such as bridges, viaducts and dams, a crucial aspect for the prevention of natural disasters and to guarantee the security of people and things.
-These sensors were also successfully used in determining the temperature profile in exploration wells in areas of volcanic interest, in wells designed to assess the geothermal potential of the subsoil, and, more recently, in high-resolution (cm) structural monitoring of aeronautical structures made of composite materials.
-The results of this research led to the filing of two patents, the first of which is currently under extension to the United States and Europe.
-Another interesting technology developed at IREA in the field of in situ environmental monitoring is related to the development of optofluidic sensors, miniaturized optical sensors for monitoring liquids where the sample liquid is an integral part of the photon structure.
-This approach enables the creation of fully innovative devices, the so-called miniaturized laboratories, a new and promising technology that is intended to reproduce the analyses traditionally carried out in the laboratory on a micrometric scale.
-Thanks to the optofluidic sensors, it was possible to determine the presence of nitrates in water and quantify the presence of pollutants with high mutagenic and cancerous power.
+Still in the field of safety technologies, at the IREA optoelectronics laboratories, fibre-optic sensors based on Brillouin's stimulated scattering have been developed.
+They allow the monitoring of deformations and temperatures over distances up to tens of kilometres.
+This enables to realize extensive monitoring networks, demonstrating in recent years huge potentialities in controlling the structural integrity of buildings and large transport infrastructures, such as bridges, viaducts and dams, a crucial aspect for the prevention of natural disasters and to guarantee the safety of people and things.
+These sensors were also successfully used in determining the temperature profile in exploration wells in areas of volcanic interest and in wells designed to assess the geothermal potential of the subsoil, as well as, more recently, in high-resolution (cm) structural monitoring of aeronautical structures - such as fuselage, wings, tail - made of composite materials.
+The results of this research led to the filing of two patents, the first of which is being extended to the United States and Europe.

-The methodologies of processing data from geo-radar and imaging beyond the obstacle, developed at IREA as part of electromagnetic diagnostics in situ, are issues of great relevance for safety too.
-They allow obtaining detailed information on the state of conservation of the good or of the monitored structures and detecting possible risk factors through a non-invasive monitoring.
-Very significant are also the most recent developments related to technologies for the enhancement of cultural heritage, with particular regard to aspects of its conservation and safeguarding.
-These activities have led to the realization and development of sensors and electromagnetic detection methods that have generated considerable interest.
-To confirm this, IREA actively collaborates with the Special Superintendency for Archaeological Heritage of Pompeii, Herculaneum, and Stabia of the Ministry of Cultural Heritage and Tourism.
-In this context, IREA contributed to the organization of the "Geophysics and Remote Sensing for Archaeology" School, which was held in Pompeii in May 2016.
+Also the methodologies of data processing from geo-radar and imaging beyond the obstacle, developed at IREA as part of in situ electromagnetic diagnostics, represent issues of great relevance for safety.
+They allow to obtain detailed information of the analyzed asset or of the monitored structures and to detect any risk factors through non-invasive monitoring.
+Very important are also the most recent developments related to technologies for the enhancement of cultural heritage, with particular regard to the aspects of its conservation and protection.
+These activities have led to the creation and development of sensors and methods of electromagnetic detection that have aroused considerable interest.
+To confirm this, IREA actively collaborates with the Special Superintendency for the Archaeological Heritage of Pompeii, Herculaneum and Stabia of the Ministry of Cultural Heritage and Tourism.